 - Daniel Rice, The Riddle of Ruth Bryan Owen, presented September 25, 2013

 - Jake Charles, The Proceduralist Case for Judicial Review, presented September 11, 2013

 Duke Law School has created a summer grant program to support student scholarship.
-Our hope is that the opportunity to spend a summer researching and writing, with faculty support, will encourage some students to undertake more creative and in-depth research for papers, and will enable some students to develop scholarship for submission to journals outside of Duke Law School.
+Our hope is that the opportunity to spend a summer researching and writing, with faculty support, will encourage students to undertake more creative and in-depth research for papers, and will enable students to develop scholarship for submission to journals outside of Duke Law School.